In this article, you’ll learn the top things to do in Medellín, including the best places to visit and the top attractions.

 Turn right up the hill following the main road.
 Once you get to the police station you’ll see a sign for the Flora Trail on the left.
 This path is very well signed and eventually loops back to the main road where you can get back to the restaurants and metrocable station.

-3. El Poblado
+4. Check Out El Poblado

 This is most likely where you’ll stay and while it’s commonly referred to as “Gringolandia” it’s not a bad place to hang out!
 We were actually pleasantly surprised by El Poblado.

 For one, it’s safe to walk around here day and night.
 Another thing that really surprised us was that while most of the vegetarian restaurants and hostel bars were packed with backpackers, some of the funkier local joints were frequented by mostly Paisa people.

 Just walking around El Poblado was a lot of fun.
 There are some parks where people meet for pre-drinking (although legally you can’t actually sit down and drink in a park and you may get kicked out by police).

-But taxis are cheap in Medellín so you can always get back to central Poblado for very little (under $7), otherwise get off at the metro station “Poblado” and walk 15 minutes up the hill the central El Poblado.
+But taxis are cheap in Medellín so you can always get back to central Poblado for very little (under $7), otherwise, get off at the metro station “Poblado” and walk 15 minutes up the hill the central El Poblado.

-For more information on the tour, check out my recent post: Why You Shouldn’t Miss The Medellin Walking Tour.
+For more information on the tour, check out my recent post: Why You Shouldn’t Miss The Medellín Walking Tour.
 The meeting place is on the pedestrian bridge at Alpujarra Station.

-5. Parque Botero
+6. Explore Parque Botero

 This park is a cool place to hang out and spend a couple of hours in the afternoon.
 There are dozens of sculptures by Fernando Botero, as well as the Museo de Antioquia and a really nice cafe that serves delicious cold brew coffee.

 Ride the A-Line north from Poblado Station and get off at Parque Berrio.
 Parque Botero is just around the corner of the unmissable, checkered Palacio de la Cultura Rafael Uribe Uribe.
 Click here to find it on the map.

-6. Parque Berrio
+7. Visit Parque Berrio

-Not to be confused with Parque Botero, Parque Berrio is the first park you’ll see when you get off of the metro at Parque Berrio Station.
+Not to be confused with Parque Botero, Parque Berrio is the first park you’ll see when you get off the metro at Parque Berrio Station.
 The cool thing about this park is that in the afternoon, groups of people congregate here to play games and music.

 While you’re not technically supposed to stop and drink in Medellín parks, no police officers seem to mind here and they’ll often be enjoying the music with the groups.

 You’ll also find some street performers and people playing chess and dominos here on some nights.

 Hop on the A Line metro at Poblado station and ride it north, getting off at Parque Berrio Station.
 Walk down the stairs and you’re in Parque Berrio.
 There’s a nice landmark church on the far end that you can check out as well.
 Click here to find Parque Berrio on the map.

 8. See a Football (Soccer) Match

 The energy in the stands is incredible.
 You should head to the stadium a day or two before to pick up tickets, which are pretty cheap by tourist standards.
 A good seat in a safe area of the stadium will cost you around $15.
 This is definitely one of the coolest things to do in Medellín!

 We had seats in the Oriental Alta section and it was close to the loud fans, but far enough away that we could still enjoy the game without getting stomped by loco locals.

 When you enter the stadium, you’ll get searched.
 This slows down the lines considerably (especially for women) so it’s best to arrive at the stadium an hour or two early.

 There is no alcohol served in the stadium, but after the game, you can stay for a beer at one of the surrounding bars.

 Hop on the metro at Poblado Station and take the A-Line north to San Antonio.
 Switch to the B-Line heading west towards San Javier.
 Get off at Estadio Station and walk with the crowd to the stadium.
 Alternatively, a taxi from Poblado area won’t cost you more than 20,000 COP ($6.66).